-Your local Forest Fire Warden, Fire Department, and the State of New Hampshire Division of Forests & Lands, work collaboratively to reduce the risk and frequency of wildland fires in New Hampshire.
-To help us assist you, please contact your local Forest Fire Warden or Fire Department to determine if a permit is required before doing ANY outside burning.
-Under State law (RSA 227-L:17) a fire permit is required for all outside burning, unless the ground is completely covered with snow.
-The ability to obtain fire permits on line was initiated in 2015.
-Approximately 120 towns participated in the online system with over 4,000 permits issued.
-To obtain a permit on line visit www.NHfirepermit.com.
-The New Hampshire Department of Environmental Services also prohibits the open burning of household waste.
-Citizens are encouraged to contact the local fire department or DES at 603-271-3503 or www.des.nh.gov for more information.
-Safe open burning requires diligence and responsibility.
-Help us to protect New Hampshire's forest resources.
-For more information please contact the Division of Forests & Lands at (603) 271-2214, or online at www.nhdfl.org.
+As we prepare for the 2018 fire season, please remember to contact your local Forest Fire Warden or fire department to determine if a fire permit is required before doing ANY outside burning.
+Under State law (RSA 27-L:17) a fire permit is required for all outside burning, unless the ground is completely covered with snow.
+Fire permits are also available online in most towns and may be obtained by visiting www.NHfirepermit.com.
+The burning of household waste is prohibited by the Air Resources Division of the Department of Environmental Services (DES).
+You are encouraged to contact the local fire department or DES at 603 271-3503 or www.des.nh.gov for more information.
+Safe open burning requires your diligence and responsibility.
+Thank-you for helping to protect New Hampshire's forest resources.
+For more information please contact the Division of Forests and Lands at 603 271-2214 or online at www.nhdfl.org.